 Here’s a cheat sheet to follow:

-Timing, of course, varies by many factors and ultimately the best time to post is your best time, based on your data.
-If you want to integrate it timing into your workflow, consider trying out the following tips:
+Timing, of course, varies by many factors, and ultimately, the best time to post is your best time, based on your data.
+If you want to integrate timing into your workflow, consider trying out the following tips:

 - Choose one or two platforms to focus on and schedule posts during the recommended time windows.

-- Run an experiment over 4 to 6 weeks: publish at those slots, then compare reach and engagement vs other times you’ve tried.
+- Run an experiment over four to six weeks: publish at those slots, then compare reach and engagement vs other times you’ve tried.

 What to post